MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: MixedNUTS -- Nonlinearly Mixed Classifier

 Among the post-LN logits, only those associated with confidently predicted classes can be large positive values.
 To take advantage of this property, we use a clamping function $\textrm{Clamp} (\cdot)$, such as ReLU, GELU, ELU, or SoftPlus, to bring the logits smaller than a threshold toward zero.
 This clamping operation can further suppress the confidence of small-margin predictions while preserving large-margin predictions.
 Since correct examples often enjoy larger margins, the clamping function enlarges the margin gap between correct and incorrect examples.
 We provide an ablation study over candidate clamping functions in \Cref{sec:clamp_abla} and empirically select GELU for our experiments.

 Finally, since the power functions with greater-than-one exponents diminish smaller inputs while amplifying larger ones, we exponentiate the clamping function outputs to a constant power and preserve the sign.
-The combined nonlinearly transformed robust base classifier $\hspc (\cdot)$ becomes

-where $s \in (0, +\infty)$ is a scaling constant, $p \in (0, +\infty)$ is an exponent constant, and $c \in \sR$ is a bias constant that adjusts the cutoff location of the clamping function.
-We apply the absolute value before the exponentiation to maintain compatibility with non-integer $p$ values and use the sign function to preserve the sign.
+Putting everything together, with the introduction of three scalars $s$, $p$, and $c$ to parameterize $M (\cdot)$, the combined nonlinearly transformed robust base classifier $\hspc (\cdot)$ becomes Here, $s \in (0, +\infty)$ is a scaling constant, $p \in (0, +\infty)$ is an exponent constant, and $c \in \sR$ is a bias constant that adjusts the cutoff location of the clamping function.
+With a slight abuse of notation, $\Mspc (\cdot)$ denotes the transformation parameterized with $s$, $p$, and $c$.
+In \cref{eq:hmap}, we apply the absolute value before the exponentiation to maintain compatibility with non-integer $p$ values and use the sign function to preserve the sign.
 Note that when the clamping function is linear and $p = 1$, \cref{eq:hmap} degenerates to temperature scaling with LN.
-Hence, the optimal combination of $s$, $c$, $p$ is guaranteed to be no worse than temperature scaling.
+Hence, an optimal combination of $s$, $p$, and $c$ is guaranteed to be no worse than temperature scaling.

-Note that the nonlinear transformation that converts $h (\cdot)$ to $\hspc (\cdot)$ generally adheres to \cref{ass:transf}.
+Note that the nonlinear transformation $\Mspc (\cdot)$ generally adheres to \cref{ass:transf}.
 While \cref{ass:transf} may be slightly violated if GELU is chosen as the clamping function due to its portion around zero being not monotonic, its effect is empirically very small according to our observation, partly because the negative slope is very shallow.
-We additionally note that the certified robustness results presented in \cite{Bai23b} also apply to the nonlinearly mixed classifiers in this work.
+We additionally note that the certified robustness results presented in \citep{Bai23} also apply to the nonlinearly mixed classifiers in this work.

+With the accurate base classifier's temperature scaling and the robust base classifier's nonlinear logit transformation in place, the overall formulation of MixedNUTS becomes as illustrated in \Cref{fig:overview}.